jlemein/izzy-renderer/README.md

 There are two ways to use Izzy renderer.
 1. By making use of a scene file and materials file.
 2. By using the renderer as a library.
-For examples, refer to the apps subfolder.
+For examples, refer to the `examples` subfolder.

 To use Izzy renderer with the first mode, run the following command: